-As a non-profit independent school, Meridian School is governed by a Board of Trustees whose members serve the School on a voluntary basis.
+As a nonprofit independent school, The Meridian School is governed by a board of trustees whose members serve the school on a voluntary basis.

-The Board is responsible for the Head of School and its primary work is long-term and strategic.
-The Head of School, in partnership with School administration, is responsible for the day-to-day operation and management of the School.
-Board meetings are held on a regular basis throughout the academic year.
+The board is responsible for the Head of School and its primary work is long term and strategic.
+The Head of School, in partnership with school administration, is responsible for the day-to-day operation and management of the school.
+Board meetings are held on a monthly basis throughout the academic year.

-The Development Committee oversees all fundraising activities of the school, both long-range and annual, and oversees the advancement of the school into the broader community.
+The Advancement Committee oversees all annual and long-range and fundraising activities of the school and oversees the advancement of the school into the broader community.

-The Equity & Inclusion Committee provides leadership and guidance in developing an inclusive and welcoming learning and working environment and oversees the implementation of the Board’s vision for diversity.
+The Equity and Inclusion Committee provides leadership and guidance in developing an inclusive and welcoming learning and working environment and oversees the implementation of the board’s vision for diversity.

-The Executive Committee is comprised of the Board Chair, Vice Chair, Treasurer, Secretary, and Head of School.
-It serves as a sounding board for the Head, and addresses, on behalf of the Board, issues requiring urgent attention between meetings.
+The Executive Committee is composed of the board chair, vice chair, treasurer, secretary, and Head of School.
+The immediate past chair and an additional trustee at the discretion of the officers may also be members.
+The committee serves as a sounding board for the Head, and addresses, on behalf of the board, issues requiring urgent attention between meetings.

 The Facilities Committee develops and executes short- and long-term plans related to the construction, lease, repair, and maintenance of the physical plant.

 The Finance Committee develops the long-range financial plan and yearly operational budget of the school and oversees investments, audits, and financial policies of the school.